 Philly AI-ML User Group

-Lunar Cloud aims to catalyze the fostering of a vibrant community where AI and ML enthusiasts in Philadelphia can connect, collaborate, learn, and innovate together.
+Lunar Cloud aims to ta vibrant community where AI and ML enthusiasts in Philadelphia can connect, collaborate, learn, and innovate together.

 It is our desire to spearhead the initiation of a community of those interested in AI and ML in the city of Philadelphia.